 Like other beams, the plinth beam is also constructed using RCC.
 The general construction procedure includes the following series of steps:

 a.
-Setting out the Mark-up width and Preparation of Skeleton:
+Setting out the Mark-up width and Preparation of the Skeleton:

 In general practice, the mark-up width of the plinth beam is kept equal to half the width of the foundation.

-For example; if the foundation is approximately 16” wide then the mark-up width of the plinth beam must be equal to 8”.
+For example, if the foundation is approximately 16” wide, the mark-up width of the plinth beam must equal 8”.
 The mark-up width of the plinth beam must be aligned from the outer edge of the foundation.

 b.
 Placing of the Formworks:

-The formworks must be fixed in proper position and must be fastened suitably before the poring of the concrete mix.
+The formworks must be adequately fixed and fastened suitably before pouring the concrete mix.

 c.
 Pouring of the concrete:

 It must also be noted that the height of the beam is prominently equal throughout the periphery of the beam.

-The poured concrete must be allowed to dry for at least twenty-four hours and cured for about 7 to 14 days.
+The poured concrete must dry for at least twenty-four hours and be cured for about 7 to 14 days.

 e.
 Removal of Formwork: